bodhichristian/semantica/README.md

 https://www.kaggle.com/datasets/tobiasbueck/helpdesk-github-tickets/data

 ### Model Performance
 The model's has an F1 score of 0.885 for accuracy.
 Currently the model best predicts for _Bug_ with 0.924 precision and an F1 score of 0.945.
 The poorest performance is for predicting _Help Wanted_ with a precision and F1 score of 0.571 and 0.403 respectively.
 More details are available in the /model_training directory mentioned below.
-The web app mentioned below collects user input in a research demo setting, and will be used to further enhance the model performance.
+The web app mentioned below leverages the Google Sheets API to collect user input in a research demo setting, and will be used to further enhance the model performance.
+The title, body, predicted category, and additional context are stored.
+This helps to understand model performance in a real-world setting, and potentially gain deeper insights.
+Future iterations may provide automatic predictions during issue body composition by leveraging a prediction for the following texts prior to a prediction for category.

 <img width="1620" height="447" alt="Screenshot 2025-11-02 at 6 22 54 PM" src="https://github.com/user-attachments/assets/6a867da8-9c18-42fb-bd48-b1df764f13f4" />